 On the other hand, algorithms used by robo-advisors may not consider important factors that could shape decisions outside of analyzed data.

 A Robo Advisor is simply a traditional investment advisory firm that has automated the process of providing advice and portfolio management services to customers.
-You should not assume all Robo Advisors are a safe investment and the financial services industry is prone to scandals and fraud.
-So, to answer the question are Robo Advisors safe, you have to ask three questions.
+It would be best if you did not assume all Robo Advisors are a safe investment, and the financial services industry is prone to scandals and fraud.
+So, to answer the question, are Robo Advisors safe?
+You have to ask three questions.

 You should check the background of any investment firm you are planning to use by performing a search on the firm online @ FINRA.

 Of course, any broker you use should also be a Securities Investor Protection Corporation (SIPC) member.
 This nonprofit organization will protect your investments up to a maximum of $500,000 ($250,000 in cash).

 As the Robo Advisory industry grows very quickly, there are issues with transparency and marketing of the services.
 The SEC has laid out advice for investors to help them navigate the process of evaluating and selecting good service providers.